wp-plugins/the-welcomizer/readme.txt

 * Optional second move on the same editing panel.
 (Useful for back and forth).
 * Optional custom options textbox, for more custom options.
 * Optional custom JavaScript textbox, triggered after each move.
+* Preview your data without editing them, with an advanced caching feature.
 * Unlimited number of movements, take it eazzzy!
 * Clean uninstallation, means all the data are erased on plugin deactivation.